South Caicos

 South Caicos is the seventh-largest island in the Turks and Caicos archipelago, with a land area of 21.2 km2.
 South Caicos is known for excellent fishing, both deep-sea and bone fishing, and scuba diving.
-South Caicos was formerly a salt exporter, the island still hosts a network of salt pans as a reminder of the industry.
+South Caicos was formerly a salt exporter; the island still hosts a network of salt pans as a reminder of the industry.
 Today, the island's main income is derived from small-scale commercial fishing.

-The School for Field Studies, a global nonprofit, accredited by the University of Minnesota-Twin Cities, has established a well-regarded Center for Marine Resource Studies in Cockburn Harbour.
-The Centre's research focuses on marine ecology and natural resource management.
+The School for Field Studies, a global nonprofit, accredited by the University of Minnesota, has established a well-regarded Center for Marine Resource Studies in Cockburn Harbour.
+The centre's research focuses on marine ecology and natural resource management.
 The island hosts an Annual South Caicos Regatta, a large celebration that features parties, boat races, and other games.
-Though there is some real estate development, tourism is, currently, virtually nonexistent on South Caicos.
+The island has some real estate development, and tourism is a small, but growing, industry.

 Geography

 The island is 22 mile west of Grand Turk.
 Bell Sound is at the western side of the island, providing an important fishing site.
 Together with uninhabited East Caicos and a number of smaller islands, it forms the South Caicos and East Caicos District, with a total area of 136.8 km2.
 All islands in the east and south of Caicos Bank belong to this district, except French Cay, which belongs to Providenciales and West Caicos.
 The larger ones of these islands are Hog Cay (7.9 km2), McCartney Cay (3.5 km2), Little Ambergris Cay (6.6 km2), Big Ambergris Cay (4.3 km2), and Long Cay (immediately south of South Caicos, 1.0 km2).
 Between South Cacios and the Amgergris Cays are the Six Hill Cays (0.0914 km2) and the Fish Cays (0.1044 km2).
 South of the Ambergris Cays are Bush Cay (0.0814 km2), Pear Cay (0.0138 km2), Shot Cay (0.0004 km2), White Cay (0.0343 km2), South Rock, Whale Breaker, and Swimmer Rock (submerged), and southwest, West Sand Spit (submerged).
 The cays from Bush Cay to White Cay are the Seal Cays.
 South Rock is submerged, with a depth of less than 1.8 m above it.